America's Promise

 America's Promise Alliance is an American alliance of nonprofit, community organizations, businesses, and government organizations dedicated to improving the lives of young people.

 The organization was founded on the idea that children and youth need "Five Promises" to thrive—caring adults, safe spaces, a healthy start, effective education, and the opportunity to serve—but that not nearly enough young people have access to these basic resources.

 America's Promise works to raise awareness about the importance of these resources and inspire actions that help more children and youth receive them.
 The organization does this by leading national public awareness campaigns, conducting research, hosting events and convening summits, and partnering with hundreds of national, state, and community organizations that work directly with youth.

-America’s Promise is currently chaired by Alma Powell and was formerly led by her husband and founding chairman, retired Gen. Colin L. Powell.
-The president and CEO is John S. Gomperts, a former leader of the Corporation for National and Community Service, Encore.org, and the Public Education Network.
+America’s Promise is currently led by CEO Mike O'Brien, having been founded and formerly chaired by retired Gen. Colin L. Powell and subsequently his wife, Alma Powell.
+O'Brien previously spent 17 years as the CEO of iMentor, a college success organization, and currently has roles in Blue Engine, BUILD, and NationSwell in addition to America's Promise.